Construction of Your Home

 - Should avoid making any markings on the home itself.

-Parasol will address concerns involving building code or contract issues only.
+Parasol Properties will address concerns involving building code or contract issues only.
 Your sales counselor can provide you with a list of private home inspectors who have provided us with evidence of the required insurances, as well as information about the typical fees and services they offer.

-Parasol is a single source company.
+Parasol Properties is a single source company.
 That means that we select all personnel and companies who will contribute to your home.
 We order all materials and products from suppliers with whom we have established relationships.
 Although sweat equity arrangements are unavailable as a part of our purchase agreement, you are welcome to add your personal touches to the home after you close and take possession of it.

 Each trade contractor works on a limited portion of the home; they may not be aware of all the details that affect the home and are not in a position to offer judgments.
-All questions or requests for changes should go through Parasol, and we will obtain input from trades when appropriate.
+All questions or requests for changes should go through Parasol Properties, and we will obtain input from trades when appropriate.

 The delivery date for your new home begins as an estimate.
 The weather can dramatically affect the delivery date until the roof is on and the structure is enclosed.
 Even after the home itself is past the potential for weather-related delays, weather can severely impact the installation of utility services, final grading, and concrete flatwork, to mention a few examples.
 Extended periods of wet weather or freezing temperatures bring work to a stop in the entire region.
 When favorable conditions return, the tradespeople go back to work, picking up where they left off.
 Please understand that they are as eager as you are to get caught up and to see progress on your home.